graphcore/examples/applications/tensorflow/click_through_rate/din/README.md

 `--batches-per-step` : batch number in one step

 ##### Inference options
-`--batch-size` : set batch size for inference graph
+`--micro-batch-size` : set batch size for inference graph

 `--model-path` : Place to store and restore model